-Suomi National Polar-orbiting Partnership (S-NPP) was launched on Oct 28, 2011, and has been operating as the Primary PM Weather satellite since May 1, 2014.
+Suomi National Polar-orbiting Partnership (S-NPP) was launched on Oct 28, 2011, and operated as the Primary PM Weather satellite from May 1, 2014 until February 12, 2019.
 S-NPP is the precursor of the Joint Polar Satellite System, the next generation of weather satellites.
-It is operating advanced instruments such as the Visible Infrared Imaging Radiometer Suite (VIIRS), the Advanced Technology Microwave Sounder (ATMS), the Cross-track Infrared Sounder (CrIS), the Clouds and the Earth's Radiant Energy System

-(CERES), and the Ozone Mapping and Profiler Suite (OMPS), which have revolutionized forecasters' ability to make longer range forecasts.
+It is operating advanced instruments such as the Visible Infrared Imaging Radiometer Suite (VIIRS), the Advanced Technology Microwave Sounder (ATMS), the Cross-track Infrared Sounder (CrIS), the Clouds and the Earth's Radiant Energy System (CERES), and the Ozone Mapping and Profiler Suite (OMPS), which have revolutionized forecasters' ability to make longer range forecasts.
 The vehicle and instruments are all operating within specifications.

 The Joint Polar Satellite System-1 (JPSS-1) was successfully launched and reached polar orbit on November 18, 2017, resulting in its re-designation as NOAA-20.
-A successful Post-Launch Acceptance Review and Handover Readiness Review were conducted by NASA and NOAA on Mar 6 and 7, so the spacecraft and its operations were transferred to NOAA's Office of Satellite and Product Operations.
-Provisional critical data products are being produced and this set of products is expected to be declared operational in the May/June timeframe, which will result in NOAA-20 replacing S-NPP as the Primary PM Weather satellite.
+A successful Post-Launch Acceptance Review and Handover Readiness Review were conducted by NASA and NOAA on Mar 6 and 7, 2019 and the spacecraft and its operations were transferred to NOAA's Office of Satellite and Product Operations.
+NOAA-20 is part of the Joint Polar Satellite System as one of the next generations of weather satellites.
+It is operating advanced instruments such as the Visible Infrared Imaging Radiometer Suite (VIIRS), the Advanced Technology Microwave Sounder (ATMS), the Cross-track Infrared Sounder (CrIS), the Clouds and the Earth's Radiant Energy System (CERES), and the Ozone Mapping and Profiler Suite (OMPS) and is contributing to the continuity of observations that are critical for environmental monitoring and prediction.
+The vehicle and instruments are all operating within specifications.
+As of February 12, 2019 NOAA-20 is serving as the Primary PM operational satellite